junxit/us-congress-bills-111/metadata.md

 - 2009-11-17 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
 - 2009-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 4 (Roll no. 892). (text: CR H13020-13023)
 - 2009-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 4 (Roll no. 892).(text: CR H13020-13023)
+- 2009-11-18 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 211.